Baunsgaard/federatedTutorial/README.md

 ## Step 6: Stop Workers

-to stop the workers running simply use the stop all workers script.
+To stop the workers running simply use the stop all workers script.

 ```sh
 ./stopAllWorkers.sh